bladecoder/bladecoder-adventure-engine/README.md

 The **Bladecoder Adventure Engine** is currently under continuous development and it's almost ready for production. **The Goddess Robbery** is a test game created to show the features of the Engine.

-The source of **The Goddess Robbery** can be downloaded  [here](https://github.com/bladecoder/bladecoder-adventure-tests/tree/master/venus) and it's useful to learn how to use the **Adventure Composer**.
+The source of **The Goddess Robbery** can be downloaded  [here](https://github.com/bladecoder/bladecoder-adventure-tests/tree/master/venus) and it's useful to learn how to use the **Adventure Editor**.

 **The Goddess Robbery** is also available for Android devices at the Google Play Store.